🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 Learning Objectives

-"Excellent ML projects depend on the ability to manage hundreds to thousands of experiments."
+"A great ML project depends on the ability to manage hundreds to thousands of experiments."

 Challenge Impact Solution

-difficulty comparing experiments Cannot select optimal model unified metrics logging
+Difficulty comparing experiments Cannot select the best model Unified metric logging

-loss of insights Information is not shared between teams centralized experiment tracking
+Loss of insights Information is not shared across the team Centralized experiment tracking

 2.2 MLflow

-MLflow Tracking Record experiment parameters and metrics experiment management
+MLflow Tracking Log experiment parameters and metrics Experiment management

 MLflow Projects Reproducible code execution Environment management